siscia/easy-hire/_draft/pyspider.md

 ### run.py

-This file make all the necessaries chores in order to run the crawler sucessfully.
+This file make all the necessaries chores in order to run the crawler successfully.

 Finally it spawn all the necessary computational unities.